acs2405/LSysGen/README.md

 make
 ```

-If everything goes well, you will get the shared library `lsysgen.so` (that contains all the functionality of the project), the executable `lsys` that prints the generated string in the standard output and `lsys2svg` that prints and SVG image of the 2D representation of the L system.
+If everything goes well, you will get the shared library `lsysgen.so` (that contains all the functionality of the project), the executable `lsys` that prints the generated string in the standard output and `lsys2svg` that prints an SVG image of the 2D representation of the L system.

 <!--
 (*Optional*) If you wish to re-build the lexer and parser files from the grammars (`*.g4`), run (in the project root directory):